ocaml-multicore/saturn/README.md

 ### Lock-free Bag

 - **Module**: [Bag](https://ocaml-multicore.github.io/saturn/Saturn/Bag/index.html)
-- **Description**: A resizable lock-free bag that uses on the hash table.
+- **Description**: A resizable lock-free bag based on the hash table.
 The `pop` functions returns a random value contained on the bag.

 # About the Unsafe Data Structures